Taking medicines abroad

 Back to top

-If there’s several hours’ difference from UK time, you may end up taking your medicines at inconvenient times of the day or night.
-It may be easier to gradually adjust the times that you take your regular medicines to fit in with the local time.
-Your doctor or pharmacist can help you plan how to adjust the times you take your medicines.
+If there are several hours’ difference from UK time, you may end up taking your medicines at inconvenient times of the day or night.
+It may be easier to gradually change the times you take your regular medicines to fit in with the local time.
+Your doctor or pharmacist can help you plan how to change the times you take your medicines.

 Restrictions on some drugs